alwaysai/facial_landmarks_with_dlib/README.md

-# facial_landmarks_with_dlib
+# Facial Landmarks with DLIB

- Using dlib to do facial detection and find landmarks
+Using DLIB to do facial detection and find landmarks.